Stock Quote

 • Operating margins (cumulative)

-The Company also achieved healthy catalog sales due to ongoing demand for Shin Onimusha 2, launched in August 2022, and Monster Hunter World: Iceborne, launched in January 2023, driven by their strong performance in the market.
+The Company also achieved solid catalog sales due to ongoing demand for Shin Onimusha 2, launched in August 2022, and Monster Hunter World: Iceborne, launched in January 2023, driven by their strong performance in the market.

 4. Other Businesses